Lehks/mercury/README.md

 When using the `internal` method, the credentials JSON will simply be placed in the DDF file in the property `databases.<database name>.connection.default|admin.credentials`.
 When using the `external` method, the credentials JSON will be placed in a separate file and `databases.<database name>.connection.default|admin.credentials` will contain the path to that file as a string.
 The path may be absolute or relative.
 When it is relative, then the path will be relative to the directory that the DDF is in.
 Lastly, when using the `environment` method, the following system is used:

 A single environment variable exists for each property that would have been part of the credentials object.
-The schema is `<prefix>_<key>`.
+The schema is `<prefix>_<database>_<key>`.
 The prefix is either `MERCURY_DEFAULT` or `MERCURY_ADMIN`, depending on the connection that the value is for (`default` or `admin`).
-The key is the same key that it would have been in the credentials object.
-For example, the following credentials object:
+The database is the name of the database that the credentials are for.
+Note that the name of the database may contain the character `-` which may not be allowed in an environment variable.
+Therefore, it is possible to substitute `-` with `_`.
+Lastly, key is the same key that it would have been in the credentials object.
+For example, the following credentials for the database `my-database`:

 ```json
 {